Prescription Tracking Service - NHS

 For the next 2 sprints we focused on:

-Adding labelling guidance to streamline and automate prescription labelling, minimise room for errors and increase efficiency.
+Adding labelling guidance to streamline and automate prescription labelling and minimise room for errors.

 Clear update progress to reduce number of queries related to timing of prescriptions.